R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Preliminaries

 where $(v_k, w_k) \in {\mathbb R}^n \times {\mathbb R}^n$ are i.i.d.\ zero-mean noise terms.
 We refer to this version as stochastic PDGD.
 The stochastic PDGD is also known to converge to a saddle point in a probabilistic sense~\citep{chen2016stochastic,wang2016online}.

-\section{Review of GTD2}
+\subsection{Review of GTD2}

 In this section, we provide a brief overview of the GTD2 algorithm introduced in~\citet{sutton2009fast} which tries to solve the policy evaluation problem.
-Specifically, when the state space is large, linear function approximation is commonly used, and the objective of policy evaluation is to find a parameter vector $\theta \in \mathbb{R}^q$ such that $\Phi \theta$ approximates $J^{\pi}$, where $\Phi$ denotes a given feature matrix.
-However, under linear function approximation, the Bellman equation $\Phi \theta = R^{\pi} + \gamma P^{\pi} \Phi \theta $ generally does not admit a solution within the feature subspace.
-This motivates the use of the projected Bellman equation (PBE), defined as
+In the policy evaluation problem with linear function approximation, the Bellman equation $\Phi \theta = R^{\pi} + \gamma P^{\pi} \Phi \theta$ generally does not admit a solution within the feature subspace.
+To address this issue, GTD2 considers the projected Bellman equation (PBE):